 Matthew Jacobs Morgan is an award-winning writer and director from London.
-Matthew’s first TV script, DYLAN & GRACIE, is currently under option to Tiger Aspect Productions, and he is on the Channel 4 Screenwriting Course where he has written an original pilot script VAMPING.
-He has original ideas in development with Kudos and Objective, and he recently contributed an episode of HOLLYOAKS.
-Matthew has been selected as one of the 6 LGBTQ+ Filmmakers for the NETWORK @FLARE Mentorships in partnership with BAFTA.
+Matthew’s first TV script, LAMB & MUTTON, is currently under option to Tiger Aspect Productions.
+Last year he took part in the BFI/BAFTA LGBTQ+ Flare program, where he was mentored by John Cameron Mitchell; and the Channel 4 Screenwriting Course where he wrote an original pilot script VAMPING.
+He has original scripts/treatments with Intaglio, Tiger Aspect, Kudos, Warp, and Bonafide, and he has also contributed an episode of HOLLYOAKS.

 In 2013, he was selected for the National Theatre’s New Views Young Writer’s programme, and in 2014, took part in B3 Media’s TalentLab programme (led by Professor Ken Dancyger of Tisch University), getting through to the third phase, and receiving production funding.